steenk/tripledollar/README.md

 There are normally not so many functions that you can call on a DOM object during the creation phase, so this an example where we first place a function with __set__ and then call it with __fun__.

 	var fun1 = function (delim) {this.textContent = this.textContent.split('').join(delim);};
-	document.body.appendChild($$$('h2','tripledollar').set('dash',fun1).fun('dash', '-'));
+	document.body.appendChild($$$('h2','tripledollar').set('dash',fun1).fun('dash', '-').css({color:'red'}));

-The fun function will be a call within the chain of help functions, and that is the purpose of it.
+The fun function will be a function call within the chain of help functions, and that is the purpose of it.
 Arguments to the function can be added after the name of the function (from version 0.6.0).

 ## evt